A Probabilistic Scheme for Fully Nonlinear Nonlocal Parabolic PDEs with singular L\'evy measures: Preliminaries and features for nonlocal PDE's

 From now on, we relax the assumption that $\nu$ is a finite measure.
 To be precise, we need to suppose that \reff{intop} is of the form \b* \Ic(x,\psi) &:=& \int_{\R_*}\left(\psi(x+\theta z)-\psi(x)-\1_{\{|z|\le1\}}\theta D\psi(x)\cdot z\right)\nu(dz). \e* In this case, there are two ways to work with singular L\'evy measure in numerical experiments; one is to truncate L\'evy measure near zero (as we also did for discretization of $X$) and the other is to approximate infinite small jumps by a Brownian motion.
 In both cases, the general form for the approximate $F$ is \b* F_{\kappa}(x,r,p,\gamma,\psi)&:=&\sup_{\theta\in\R_+}\left\{c_\kappa r+\theta b_\kappa p+\frac12\theta^2 a^2\gamma+\int_{\{|z|>\kappa\}}\psi(x+\theta z)\nu(dz)\right \}. \e* where \b* c_\kappa:=\int_{\{|z|>\kappa\}}\nu(dz)~~~\text{and}~~~b_\kappa:=b\int_{\{1\ge|z|>\kappa\}}z\nu(dz). \e* \end{Example}

-We will introduce the modified scheme \reff{schemejump} in Section \ref{Sec:asymp} based on the approximation of non--linearity $F$ obtained from truncation of infinite L\'evy measure and MCQ and then provide asymptotic results as in \cite{ftw} for non--local case.
+We will introduce the modified scheme \reff{schemejump} in Section \ref{Sec:asymp} based on the approximation of nonlinearity $F$ obtained from truncation of infinite L\'evy measure and MCQ and then provide asymptotic results as in \cite{ftw} for nonlocal case.

-The generalization of the result of \cite{ftw} for non--local PDEs would be easy if the function $F_\kappa$ were Lipschitz uniform on $\kappa$.
+The generalization of the result of \cite{ftw} for nonlocal PDE's would be easy if the function $F_\kappa$ were Lipschitz uniform on $\kappa$.
 But, for infinite L\'evy measures, this is never the case.
 To overcome this problem, we will show that $\kappa$ could be chosen dependent on $h$, so that the corresponding scheme satisfies the requirements of \cite{barlessouganidis} for the proof of convergence.